This post may contain affiliate links. Please read my disclosure policy.

 - In a small saucepan combine the remaining cream and corn syrup.
 Bring the mixture to simmer over medium heat.
 Remove from the heat, add the chopped chocolate and cover with a lid.
 Set aside for 5 minutes.
 Whisk gently until smooth.

 - Place one cake layer on a serving platter or cake stand.
 Spread half the whipped cream mixture on top of the cake.
 Spoon half the cherries and jam over the whipped cream.
 Repeat with another cake layer, the remaining whipped cream and all the cherries and jam.
 Place the last cake layer on top then cover with the warm chocolate ganache allowing a small amount to drip decoratively down the sides.
 Once slightly set, garnish with fresh cherries on top.

 - Allow the cake to rest for about 30 minutes before serving or refrigerate until needed.
 Bring the cake to room temperature for 30 minutes before cutting.
 For clean cuts, run a thin, large knife under hot water then carefully dry the blade.
 The hot knife will slide through the chocolate ganache easily.
 Repeat as needed.

 Finally, here are a few more recipes you might like featuring the wonderful cherry / kirsch combo.

 Cherries Jubilee is one of the easiest desserts you’ll ever make, and one of the best!
-Made with just a few ingredients, this quick and easy cherry sauce is served warm over vanilla ice cream for a delightful ending to any meal.
-Click HERE to get the recipe.
+The quick and easy cherry sauce is made with just a few ingredients, and served warm over vanilla ice cream.
+This delightful recipe is the perfect ending to any meal.